vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

       branch: master
 ```

 The `gcr` step is all about building our application Docker image and pushing it into the Google Cloud Registry (GCR).
 It is a special kind of step as it is based on a plugin.
-We wont go into detail on how plugins work here.
+We won't go into detail on how plugins work here.
 Just think of it as an image that takes in special parameters.
 This one is configured to push images to `eu.gcr.io/timber-tutorial/timber-tutorial`.

 The `tags` argument contains a list of tags to be applied.
 Here we make use of some variables supplied by Drone. `DRONE_COMMIT` is the git commit hash.
 And each build of each repo is numbered, so we use that as a tag too.
 Drone supplies a whole lot of variables, take a look [here](http://readme.drone.io/0.5/usage/environment-reference/) for a nice list.

 The next thing is `secrets`.
 Remember that secret we copy-pasted into drone just a few minutes ago?
-It's name was `GOOGLE_CREDENTIALS`.
+Its name was `GOOGLE_CREDENTIALS`.
 This line makes sure that the contents of that secret are available to the step's container in the form of an environmental variable named `GOOGLE_CREDENTIALS`.

 The last step is a little more complex: